nolan-meyer1/ThemePark-Application/README.md

 This is what will parse the reviews of the park.

 #### &bull; *getQuery()*
-This is method will return a String that contains our JSON path query.
+This method will return a String that contains our JSON path query.

 #### &bull; *conertRevisionsToList(JSONArray list)*
 This method takes in a JSONArray.
 It will then parse the data and convert it to a ParkReviewInformation object.

 ### &#9679; $${\color{lightblue}ReviewRetriever}$$
 This class combines the PlaceIDConnection\PlaceIDParser and the ReviewConnection\ReviewParser to get the Place ID and give it to the ReviewConnection.
-Then the ReviewParser will take what is given from the ReviewConnection and parse out the reviews and return a ParkReviewInformation object.
+Then the ReviewParser will take what is given from the ReviewConnection, parse out the reviews, and return a ParkReviewInformation object.

 #### &bull; *getReviewInformation(Park park)*
 This method takes in a park object.
 It will then parse the data and get the reviews for the park.